jaredpalmer/after.js/packages/after.js/README.md

 from `./src/static_export.js` you should export render and routes function.

 - `async render(req, res)` should render your app into html and at the end it should return html and data.
-- `async routes()` should return path for pages you want to statically genereate.
+- `async routes()` should return path for pages you want to statically generate.

 ```js
 // ./src/static_export.js